dmuiruri/containers/ex2_0/README.md

 In order make use of compose in an application,

-- A working `Dockerfile` (A Dockerfile defines an application environment) is required
+- A working `Dockerfile` (A Dockerfile defines an application's environment) is required

 - Create a `docker-compose.yml` file that defines the services that